kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-TracksManager.md

   	mPlayer.getTrackManager().switchTrack(TrackType.TYPE_TEXT,index);

-## Getting Current Track index by track type
+## Getting the Current Track Iindex by Track Type

 	mPlayer.getTrackManager().getCurrentTrack(TrackType.VIDEO).index);
 	mPlayer.getTrackManager().getCurrentTrack(TrackType.VIDEO).index);
 	mPlayer.getTrackManager().getCurrentTrack(TrackType.VIDEO).index);

-##  Starting the player with preferred bitrate
+##  Starting the Player with a Preferred Bitrate

-User may want to start the playback with specific bitrate this can be acheived using the following code in the player init or change configuration process:
+The user may want to start the playback with a specific bitrate.
+This can be acheived using the following code in the player init or in the change configuration process:

 	String prefferedBitrateMbit = "600";
 	config.addConfig("mediaProxy.preferredFlavorBR", prefferedBitrateMbit);